-Willamette Valley Gumweed (aka Puget Sound Gumplant) is a stout plant, standing up to four feet tall, with extremely showy, yellow flowers that are coveted by native butterflies, bees, syrphid flies, wasps and other beneficial insects.
-It's one of the few native wildflowers that bloom in late summer, making it an important late-season source of pollen.
+Willamette valley gumweed, also known as Puget Sound gumplant, is a stout plant, standing up to four feet tall, with showy, yellow flowers that are coveted by native butterflies, bees, syrphid flies, wasps and other beneficial insects.
+It's one of the few native wildflowers that bloom in late summer and even fall, making it an important late-season source of pollen.

 - Plant type/canopy layer: deciduous, perennial, herbaceous plant

 - Size at maturity: 36-48” tall, 12-18” wide

 - Light requirements: full sun to part shade

 - Moisture requirements: dry to wet soil (pretty much any soil!)